TRIQS/dft_tools/doc/basicnotions/structure.rst

 materials.
 The major part is contained in the module :class:`SumkDFT`.
 It contains routines to

-* calculate local Greens functions
+* calculate local Green functions
 * do the upfolding and downfolding from Bloch bands to Wannier orbitals
 * calculate the double-counting correction